bean5/bean5/README.md

 - 🏦 I am a Senior Software Engineer
 - 💻 I use daily: **code**, **jira**, **bitbucket**, **github**, **linux**, **REST APIs**, **programmable keyboard** [View my keyboard layout.](https://configure.zsa.io/ergodox-ez/layouts/DnXa7/latest/0)
 - 🚀 I have a fleet of scripts and tools I have built up over time
-- 💪 I built python scripts to decrease my error rate at copying ticket numbers.
+- 💪 I built python scripts to decrease my error rate at copying ticket numbers
 - ⭐ I am great with Git and often help team members learn it. [_I am a pleasure to work with._](https://cancompute.tech/testimonials)
 - 💥 I use ChatGPT to innovate and learn
 - 📡 I know multiple human languages and even more computer languages/protocols